-The future of work will require an agile and connected workforce.
-We’re helping our employees prepare in a number of ways – for example, by introducing hybrid and agile working practices across the firm.
+The future of work requires an agile and connected workforce.
+We’re helping our employees build skills to use now and nurture capabilities for the future, and we’re introducing hybrid and agile working practices across the firm.
 This paradigm shift is also why our training offering emphasizes future skills development and new ways of working.
 Our ultimate goal is to enable employees to thrive in a virtual environment and to remain lifelong learners.

 Did you know?